gscanlon21/notes/content/fix/disposal.md

 +++

 # Blades Not Turning
-Use a thick allen wrench to stick in the bottom of the disposal to turn the blades free and try again.
+Stick a thick allen wrench in the bottom of the disposal and turn it to free the stuck blades.

 # Disposal Not Working
-Check the red safety switch hasn't been triggered.
-Press it to reset it necessary.
+Check that the red safety switch/button on the bottom of the disposal hasn't been triggered.